-- 1Department of Biology, Polytechnic and Basic Sciences School, University of Naples Federico II, Italy
+- 1Department of Biology, University of Naples “Federico II”, MSA Campus, Naples, Italy

 The brain is the most complicated organ, due to which many of its functional and evolutionary processes still remain obscure despite the availability of a vast array of studies.
 Certain limitations arise from the fact that we are using an organ in order to explain itself and moreover the brain is not complex enough to understand its own complexity.
 What we do know well is that although all vertebrates share a common basic brain organization, different species exhibit wide variability in terms of volumes and proportional sizes of different subdivisions and neural systems.
 The variation in the size and composition of the brain often correlates with diverse sensory, behavioral, social, and cognitive skills (Butler and Hodos, 2005).
 However, the evolutionary mechanisms underlying these functional links are unknown.